Modeling Cell Dynamics and Interactions with Unbalanced Mean Field Schr\"odinger Bridge: Experimental Details

 For all datasets, models were trained using all available time points and were evaluated using $\mathcal{W}_1$ and TMV.
 For synthetic gene regulatory networks with attractive interactions, mouse hematopoiesis, and embryoid body dataset, additional experiments with one-time point held out were conducted. $\mathcal{W}_1$ is used to evaluate the performance at held-out time points.
 We evaluate our method by applying the learned dynamics to all initial data points to generate trajectory and their weights for subsequent time points starting from initial weights \(w_i(0) = 1/n_0\).
 Next, we compute the weighted $\mathcal{W}_1$ and TMV between the generated data and the real data based on the inferred weights.
 We ran the simulation five times to calculate the mean value and the standard deviation.
 To evaluate the performance of DeepRUOT \citep{DeepRUOT}, we deploy the same procedure as ours but without interaction.
 To evaluate the performance of TIGON \citep{TIGON}, we reimplemented their method to avoid certain instabilities.
 As for uAM \citep{action_matching}, we deploy its default parameter settings.
 TIGON and uAM are evaluated by simulating the dynamics of weighted particles.

+To ensure a fair comparison with other methods, we used their default settings for datasets featured in their original papers.
+For all other datasets, we adjusted the models' network sizes to ensure comparable parameter counts and tuned their training epochs and learning rates accordingly.
 To evaluate the performance of SF2M \citep{sflowmatch}, we keep the diffusion coefficient $\sigma$ the same as ours while maintaining other parameters as defaults for fair comparison.
-To evaluate the performance of Meta FM \citep{meta_flow_matching}, Multi-Marginal FM (MMFM) \citep{rohbeck2025modeling}, and MIOFlow \citep{mioflow}, we use their default parameters.
 The weights of the inferred particles are set to uniform distribution to evaluate as the growth term is not considered.
 To evaluate the performance of UDSB \citep{bunne_unsb}, as its default setting only involves three-time points, we use samples at $t=0,2,4$ from synthetic gene data and embryoid body data as inputs.